 - how much rainfall becomes surface runoff (and where it drains to)

 - how porous the soil is and how much water it already holds

-- the amount of vegetation covering the soil
+- the amount and type of vegetation covering the soil

-- whether there are storm drains or closely spaced buildings
+- whether there are storm drains to effectively convey water out of the area

-Hydrologists—people who study the effects of water on the earth's surface and in the atmosphere—use gauges to measure the water levels in streams, rivers and lakes.
+Hydrologists—people who study the effects of water on the earth's surface and in the atmosphere—use instruments to measure the water levels in streams, rivers and lakes.
 They also measure the water content of snow using snow gauges.
 They take into account recent precipitation amounts (because soil moisture affects how much rain will soak in and how much will run off), and how much more precipitation meteorologists expect.
-The data are sent to a river forecast center where computers analyze the information to predict river and stream levels in their area.
-When local forecasters receive the data they compare it with charts for their area and issue a flood warning if necessary.
+The data are sent to river forecast centers where computer models are used to predict river and stream levels in their areas of responsibility.

-Coastal and Inland Flooding Observation and Warning (CI-FLOW) is a collaborative prototype real-time system that predicts total water level in North Carolina.
+What we do: Coastal and Inland Flooding Observation and Warning (CI-FLOW) is a collaborative prototype real-time system that predicts integrated water level in North Carolina.
 CI-FLOW captures the complex interaction between rainfall, river flows, waves, tides, and storm surge, and how they will impact ocean and water levels.
-CI-FLOW is currently being tested in real-time when coastal storms approach North Carolina.
-NOAA NWS forecasters have access to CI-FLOW during these events to help them make more accurate flood and flash flood forecasts and warnings.
-NSSL, with support from the NOAA National Sea Grant leads the unique interdisciplinary team of federal, state and university partners.
+CI-FLOW is being tested in real-time when coastal storms approach North Carolina.
+NOAA NWS forecasters have access to CI-FLOW during these events to provide feedback on how well the CI-FLOW system estimates integrated water level.
+NSSL, with support from the NOAA National Sea Grant leads the unique interdisciplinary team of federal, state, university and private partners.

-During the NOAA Hazardous Weather Testbed spring experiment we investigate ways to increase flash flood lead times using ensemble stormscale Numerical Weather Prediction products.
+During the NOAA Hazardous Weather Testbed spring experiment NSSL researchers, in conjunction with partners and colleagues from research, operations and academia, investigate ways to increase flash flood lead times using ensemble stormscale Numerical Weather Prediction products.